 I pulled a feather from the goose’s tail.

-I’ve been invited to the boss’s house for dinner.
+I have been invited to the boss’s house for dinner.